SESYNC-ci/online-data-lesson/docs/_slides/scrape.md

 Sites with easilly accessible html tables nowadays may be specifically geared toward non-human agents.
-The US Census provides some documentation for their data services in a massive such table:
+The US Census provides some documentation for their data services in a massive table:

 <https://api.census.gov/data/2017/acs/acs5/variables.html>